datatrail-jhu/05_R/manuscript/05_basic_commands.md

 ### Functions

 In working with data, we will be making substantial use of **functions**.
 Functions take various arguments as input.
 These inputs are often objects and other variables detailing how you wish to view, summarize, or manipulate these objects.
 Function outputs come in a variety of formats.
 They can return information about the contents of an object; they can return a manipulated version of an object; and they can create entirely new objects.
 In this lesson, we will cover some essential functions for exploring data.
 This will only consist of functions that return information about the contents of an object.
-As you learn more about R, you will learn about functions that can maniuplate objects or create entirely new objects.
+As you learn more about R, you will learn about functions that can manipulate objects or create entirely new objects.

 To visually understand the anatomy of a **function call** (a term that describes the using of a function), let's look at the following example: